Home Suite Home

 Peer Empowerment Program

 Peer listeners are returning students who have volunteered to assist you by listening to your concerns and making referrals when appropriate.
 A listener will not tell you what to do, but she will help you decide on a course of action.
-Peer listeners are selected and trained and are under the supervision of the coordinator of counseling.
+Peer listeners are selected and trained and are under the supervision of the director of health services and counseling.
 Peer assistance is PRIVATE and CONFIDENTIAL.
 Services are free, and listeners are available to talk about any subject, from school and studying to depression, conflict resolution and homesickness.
 Peer listeners are meant to be an additional choice for students who may feel more comfortable talking to a peer.
 Students may also talk to R.A.s, hall directors, academic advisors, faculty, the vice president for student life or one of two professional counselors.
 Cottey personnel and fellow students want to help you grow in your college experience.

 Resident Assistants Are Here to Help